Arkenstine/Server-Configs/README.md

 ## About

 These are optimized server configuration files for CraftBukkit/Paper/Spigot/Purpur servers.
-These configs feature major performance improvements, with little/negligble changes to vanilla.
+These configs feature major performance improvements, with little/negligble changes to vanilla other than better performance improvements when compared to the default configurations.

 ## Installation